 Approach to learning

-The University of Hertfordshire’s academics are experts in their field and many are focused on researching solutions to the grand challenges of our time.
-From developing a humanoid robot that can support children with autism, to using a pioneering laser facility to deliver critical insights into climate change, staff drive forward and deliver cutting-edge research.
-The University received a Gold rating in the Teaching Excellence Framework (TEF) for their excellent student outcomes, outstanding tutor support, professional accreditations, and investment in facilities and resources.
+The University of Hertfordshire’s academics are experts in their field, and many are focused on researching solutions to the biggest societal challenges of our time.
+From developing a humanoid robot that can support children with autism, to using pioneering technology to deliver critical insights into climate change, their staff drive forward and deliver cutting-edge research that has real-world impact.

-Excellent teaching and support can be expected at the University alongside access to a wide range of on-campus wellbeing support, award-winning careers services, and online learning materials.
-The goal is to provide their students with a unique on-campus community experience, which puts their health and wellbeing first.
+In addition to excellent teaching, outstanding support can be expected at the University alongside access to a wide range of on-campus wellbeing support, award-winning careers services, and online learning materials.
+Students also receive a unique on-campus community experience.

 The University’s strategic plan for 2020 – 2025 was launched at the start of 2020, with a vision to transform lives and open up horizons.
-It reflects on the ambitions and inspiration that is central to the University and is built on the belief that whatever a student’s background, wherever they are from, the University will drive their potential, powering them to succeed.
+It reflects on the ambitions and inspiration that are central to the University and is built on the belief that whatever a student’s background, wherever they are from, the University will drive their potential, powering them to succeed.
 The strategic plan focuses on five key areas:

 Find out more

-Click here for more information about the University of Hertfordshire: https://www.herts.ac.uk/
+Click HERE for more information about the University of Hertfordshire

-Click here for more information on the University’s Schools of Study: https://www.herts.ac.uk/courses
+Click HERE for more information on the University’s Schools of Study

-Click here to get in contact with the University of Hertfordshire: https://www.herts.ac.uk/contact-us
+Click HERE to get in contact with the University of Hertfordshire